ethpandaops/fundingvault/README.md

-# Holešovice Funding Vault
+# Funding Vault

-This is the home for the holesky funding vault contract: [0x610866c6089768dA95524bcc4cE7dB61eDa3931c](https://holesky.etherscan.io/address/0x610866c6089768da95524bcc4ce7db61eda3931c)

-The purpose of this project is to give smaller faucets and projects with a constant need for testnet funds a reliable source for these funds in the [Holešovice Testnet](https://github.com/eth-clients/holesky).
+Welcome to the repository for the Funding Vault contract, actively deployed on the [Holešovice](https://holesky.etherscan.io/address/0x610866c6089768da95524bcc4ce7db61eda3931c) and [Sepolia](https://sepolia.etherscan.io/address/0x610866c6089768da95524bcc4ce7db61eda3931c) Testnets.
+This project serves as a reliable source of testnet funds for smaller faucets and projects that require a steady influx of funds.

-Golden Rule: Funds may never be sold for profit or hoarded with no use.\
-Testnet funds are public goods and should be shared freely with entities that have an actual need for them.
+**Golden Rule**: Testnet funds may never be sold for profit or hoarded.
+They are public goods and should be utilized responsibly by entities with genuine needs.

-## Technical concept
+## Usage

-The funding vault consists of 2 contracts:
-* The [`FundingVaultProxy`](https://holesky.etherscan.io/address/0x610866c6089768da95524bcc4ce7db61eda3931c) / `FundingVaultV1` upgradable contract, which holds the funding reserves and fulfills fund requests (claims).
-* The [`FundingVaultToken`](https://holesky.etherscan.io/address/0x97652a83cc29043fa9be2781cc0038eba70de911) contract, that provides a ERC721 token which gives permission to claim the allowed funds from the vault.
+Entities eligible for funding can claim funds regularly either through the [Web UI]() or programmatically via direct calls to the vault contract.

+### Applying for a Grant
-If you're running a project that has a ongoing need for testnet funds (either for development teams or low audience faucets), open a issue in this repository to apply for a funding grant.
-Supply some information about what you need these funds for and how much ETH per month you need.
-The needs shouldn't exceed a max. of 10k HolETH/month.
+If your project needs ongoing testnet funds (for development teams or low-traffic faucets), please open an issue in this repository with details about your requirements and the amount of ETH needed.

-If your application is accepted, you'll receive a ERC721 token ("NFT") on holesky, which gives you access to the granted amount of funds when needed. \
-You're responsible for keeping this NFT secure, but you're allowed to transfer it where-ever you want.
+Upon approval, you will receive an ERC721 token ("NFT") that grants access to the specified funds.
+It is your responsibility to secure this NFT, although you may transfer it as needed.

+Grants will continue as long as:
+- No rules are violated.
+- Funds are used appropriately.
+- Your project remains active.
-If no rules are broken and your project remains active, the grant will persist till the planned end of holesky in Dec 2028.
+The grant is designed to last until the planned end of Sepolia in December 2026 and Holešovice in December 2028.

-The holder of the NFT is allowed to claim funds from the funding vault (in respect of the granted limits).\
+## Programmatic Claims

-To do so, one of the claim functions on the [Funding Vault Contract](https://holesky.etherscan.io/address/0x610866c6089768da95524bcc4ce7db61eda3931c) needs to be called from the wallet that holds the NFT.
+Holders of the Grant NFT can claim funds within the granted limits by calling functions on the Funding Vault Contract.

-Available `claim` functions:
+**Contract Address**: `0x610866c6089768dA95524bcc4cE7dB61eDa3931c`

+### Available Claim Functions:
-* `claim(uint256 amount)` - request the amount of funds specified by `amount` (in wei) and send to the sender wallet.
+- `claim(uint256 amount)`: Request and send the specified amount of funds (in wei) to the wallet initiating the call.
-* `claimTo(uint256 amount, address target)` - request the amount of funds specified by `amount` (in wei) and send to `target`.
+- `claimTo(uint256 amount, address target)`: Request and send the specified amount of funds (in wei) to a target address.

-When supplying a amount of `0`, the whole allowed amount will be paid out.
+Specifying an amount of `0` will trigger a payout of all available funds.

+### Timing of Claims
-The contract is time based.
-When claiming the full available amount, you can already claim again a few secs later.
-But in that case, only the funds that piled up during these few secs will be available.

-If you've been granted 10k HolETH/month, you have to wait a day to claim ~333 HolETH, or wait 2 days to claim 666 HolETH, etc...
+The contract operates on a time-based system.
+If you claim the full available amount, subsequent claims can be made within seconds, but only the funds that have accumulated since the last claim will be available.
+For instance, with a grant of 10k HolETH/month, you would need to wait a day to claim approximately 333 HolETH, or two days for about 666 HolETH, and so on.

+## Credits

+A big thanks to EF Testing for their testing efforts and to Nethermind Security for [auditing the smart contract](https://github.com/ethpandaops/fundingvault/blob/master/fundingvault/audit/NM-0234-Ethereum-Foundation-Final.pdf)!